Zayin (7th grade) Mondays & Wednesdays 4 – 6:15 pm

-This year, the Zayin class curriculum includes two new programs that meet two days a week.
-The goals is to support our students as they prepare for their Bar/Bat Mitzvah while continuing their Jewish education.
-Monday students will focus on tefilah skill building, Hebrew reading fluency and preparation for their B’nai Mitzvah with Rabbi Adam and Cantor Cohen.
+This year the Zayin class curriculum will include a new program (Teen Engage), while still meeting twice a week.
+The goal is to support our students as they prepare for their Bar/Bat Mitzvah while continuing their Jewish education.
+On Mondays, students will focus on tefilah skill building, Hebrew reading fluency and preparation for their B’nai Mitzvah with Rabbi Adam and Cantor Cohen.
 Families can opt to have individual B’nai Mitzvah tutoring on Mondays during school.
-Zayin will also be studying Modern Hebrew and Modern Jewish History including the Holocaust and Israel.
+Zayin will also be studying Modern Hebrew and Modern Jewish History, including the Holocaust and Israel.
 On Wednesdays, students will participate in our Teen Engage program.
 See below for more details.

-Shaarei Tikvah Teen Engage is a post-Religious School program for students in grades 7th-9th.
+Shaarei Tikvah Teen Engage is a post-Religious School program for students in grades 7 and 8.

 Module 1 (9/13 -11/15)

-Students will explore the Israeli Army’s National service from the perspective of an 18 year old.
-Away from their homes, families and friends, these young individuals undergo a demanding, yet inspiring journey, that reveals the core of who they are and who they want to be.
+Students will explore the Israeli Defense Forces’s national service from the perspective of an 18 year old.
+Away from their homes, families and friends, these individuals undergo a demanding, yet inspiring journey that reveals the core of who they are and who they want to be.
 We will learn how these young men and women are defending not only their homes, but also the values of peace, equality, opportunity, democracy, religious tolerance and women’s rights.
-Students will also participate in several introductory training session of the Israeli hand-to-hand combat and self defense method of Krav Maga.
+Students will also participate in several introductory training sessions of the Israeli hand-to-hand combat and self defense methods of Krav Maga.
 This program includes the background history and origins of Krav Maga as well as an overview of the various branches of the Israeli Defense Forces.

 Module 2 (11/29 -1/17)